ImNotDarren/PAFEventsDetection/README.md

 **Data Cleaning:**

-- select record name, signals, fs, beat locations, af start scripts, af end scripts and class true features and saved them into a list of dictionaries
+- Select record name, signals, fs, beat locations, af start scripts, af end scripts and class true features and save them into a list of dictionaries
 - Filter the signals and get all r-peaks of the ecg records using Biosppy

 **Model:**